Johann426/Johann426/README.md

 # Photosynthesis

-Photosynthesis is the primary energy-storing process by plants.
-The process convert light energy into chemical energy through a series of biochemical reactions by plants, algae and cyanobacteria.
+Photosynthesis is the primary energy-storing process by plants, algae and cyanobacteria.
+The process convert light energy into chemical energy through a series of biochemical reactions.

 A general equation for photosynthesis, as first proposed by Cornelis van Niel, can be written as:<br>